Volunteering and Service Learning at Urban Roots

 This is the volunteer site for Urban Roots Minnesota – for Urban Roots Austin, visit https://urbanrootsatx.org/volunteer/.
 Thank you!

-Our Market Garden program grows vegetables in six urban plots on the east side of St. Paul.
+Our Market Garden program grows vegetables in five urban plots on the East Side of St. Paul.
 The gardens allow us to teach youth important job skills, address food insecurity on the East Side, and sell produce to support our vital programming.
 In the spring, help us prep our garden plots for the growing season, summer, help us weed and maintain our gardens, and in the fall we’ll put our gardens to bed for the winter.

 In the spring, summer, and fall help restore our local parks by removing invasive species (like garlic mustard and buckthorn), planting trees and native flowers/grasses, collecting native seed, engaging in citizen science, and cleaning our parks of trash and debris.
 The parks that we focus on include Rivoli Bluffs Farm and Restoration Site, Trout Brook Nature Sanctuary, and Pig’s Eye Regional Park.